CardioPy/CardioPy/README.md

 # Cardiopy

-This is a lightweight and flexibile package for the analysis of single-lead EKG data.
+A flexibile package for R-peak detection and heart rate variability analysis of single-lead EKG data.
+Note: This is a work in progress.
+Complete documenation and installation instructions coming soon!